ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-04
+## 2024-12-07

-Daily coding update
+Worked on a new project today

-> Code like everybody is watching.
+> Programming is the art of telling another human what one wants the computer to do.

 *Auto-generated commit for activity tracking*